gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 $${#eq:hyperprior_alpha}

-&nbsp;&nbsp;&nbsp;&nbsp;With the inclusion of two more normal distributions, we have introduced four new parameters, each of which needing their own prior.
+&nbsp;&nbsp;&nbsp;&nbsp;With the inclusion of two more normal distributions, we have introduced four new parameters, each of which need their own prior.
 However, our knowledge of the reasonable values for the hyper-parameters has not changed from those described for a single replicate.
 We can therefore use the same maximally uninformative Jeffreys priors given